VILA-Lab/ATLAS/README.md

 ## Third-party Apps

-[Prompt-builder](https://github.com/lypsoty112/Prompt-builder) tool and its [online version](https://promptbuilder.streamlit.app/), thanks [lypsoty112](https://github.com/lypsoty112) for the contributions!
+[Prompt-builder](https://github.com/lypsoty112/Prompt-builder) and its [online version](https://promptbuilder.streamlit.app/) is a small Python tool and application that allows users to generate natural language prompts adhering to specific rules and guidelines defined in our paper.
+Special thanks to [lypsoty112](https://github.com/lypsoty112) for the excellent contribution!

+[Magic Prompts](https://magicprompts.lyzr.ai/) is an easy tool to generate high-quality prompts.
+Special thanks to [Lyzr](https://www.lyzr.ai/) for the excellent contribution!

 ## Citation